DarkAssassin23/Elite_Encryption_Algorithm/src/C/README.md

 you want your keys to be.
 After which, it will prompt you to enter a password so your keys can be encrypted.

-Unlike the [Java implementation](../Java/), you are able to have as many key files as you like and can select which one to use at the time of encryption and decryption.
+Like the [Java implementation](../Java/), you are able to have as many key files as you like and can select which one to use at the time of encryption and decryption.